How Do I Teach Positive Leadership?

 Instructors can use class discussions to push students to come up with reasons, specificity, and honesty.
 Students who use Leadership Amplifier can also encourage each other in similar ways.

 Learning positive leadership requires practice.
 Some of this practice can occur in the classroom.
 For example, instructors can use experiential exercises such as those found in our repository of instructional tools as opportunities for practice in a setting where instructors have some control over the safety that students feel as they engage in the activities.
 Instructors can also work with students to create norms in which practicing virtues is part of how class is conducted, no matter what the method of teaching is at any given moment.
 For example, students can practice courage and generosity in what they say and how they say it in class.
 They can practice patience, gratitude, and compassion when they listen to other students’ contributions in class.
 They can practice ambition and resilience and curiosity in their attempts to learn.
 The more instructors make practice of all kinds explicit in class, the more learning opportunities there will be.

 Practice in safe settings is important, but if people never apply what they learn in their everyday lives, self-awareness and skill development will be limited.

-The Leadership Workout app is designed to help people implement what they are learning about positive leadership in their everyday lives.
-Of course, it is possible to practice without Leadership Workout.
+The Leadership Amplifier app is designed to help people implement what they are learning about positive leadership in their everyday lives.
+Of course, it is possible to practice without Leadership Amplifier.
 However, the app provides structure, integration with users’ calendars, support and accountability from one’s community, and many other helpful features as well.Previous: Why Teach Positive Leadership?
 Next: How Do I Use Mobile Phone Applications To Teach Management and Leadership?